-Line (1) Dividends from nonbusiness sources are allocated to Indiana if the commercial domicile is Indiana.
+Line (A) Dividends from nonbusiness sources are allocated to Indiana if the commercial domicile is Indiana.

-If there is, or was, a unitary relationship between the taxpayer and the payer of the dividend, the income is generally treated as business income.
-Factors to consider in determining if a unitary relationship exists are the degree of control, centralized operating functions, economic benefits provided by the affiliate, inter-affiliate transfers of personnel, common trademarks and patents, and the total sales between affiliated corporations.
+If there is, or previously existed, a unitary relationship between the taxpayer and the payer of the dividend, the income is generally treated as business income.
+Some aspects to consider in determining whether a unitary relationship exists are the degree of control, centralized operating functions, economic benefits provided by the affiliate, inter-affiliate transfers of personnel, common trademarks and patents, and the total amount of sales between affiliated corporations.
 Dividends from a FSC or a DISC are treated as business income and must be apportioned.
-The excess, of any non-unitary foreign source dividends not previously deducted may be eliminated.

-Line (2) Interest from nonbusiness sources is allocated to Indiana if the commercial domicile is in Indiana.
+Line (B) Interest from nonbusiness sources is allocated to Indiana if the commercial domicile is in Indiana.
 Generally, interest earned from long-term investments is considered nonbusiness income.
 Note: An appropriate amount of liquid working capital is necessary for the day-to-day operation of a business.
 Therefore, income from short-term investments of temporarily idle cash and other liquid assets is business income.
 This includes interest from savings accounts, checking accounts, certificates of deposit, commercial paper and other such items.

-Line (3) Net capital gains or losses from the sale of nonbusiness intangible personal property are allocated to Indiana if the taxpayer's commercial domicile is in Indiana.
+Line (C) Net capital gains or losses from the sale of nonbusiness intangible personal property are allocated to Indiana if the taxpayer's commercial domicile is in Indiana.

-Net capital gains or losses from the sale or exchange of nonbusiness tangible personal property are allocated to Indiana if:
+Line (D) Net capital gains or losses from the sale or exchange of nonbusiness tangible personal property are allocated to Indiana if:

-- (a) The property had situs in Indiana at the time of the sale; or, - (b) The taxpayer's commercial domicile is in Indiana, and the taxpayer is not taxed in the state where the property is located.
+- (a) The property had situs in Indiana at the time of sale; or, - (b) The taxpayer's commercial domicile is in Indiana, and the taxpayer is not taxed in the state in which the property is located.
+Note: If the property sold was used previously by the business, the capital gain or loss from the transaction is business income.

-Include net capital gains or losses from the sale or exchange of all real property not used in the production of business income.
+Line (E) Enter net capital gains or losses from the sale or exchange of all real property not used in the production of business income.